Turkey favors approving Finland’s NATO bid before Sweden’s

 Sweden and Finland applied jointly to become members of the military alliance, dropping their longstanding military nonalignment following Russia’s war on Ukraine.

 NATO requires unanimous approval to admit new members.
-Turkey has been delaying the ratification process of the Swedish and Finnish bids in its parliament.
+Turkey and Hungary have been delaying the ratification process of the Swedish and Finnish bids in its parliament.

+In Helsinki, Haaivisto said his country’s ”strong desire…has been, and still is, to join NATO together with Sweden.”

+“We have actually underlined to all our future NATO partners, including Hungary and Turkey, that Finnish and Swedish security goes together,” the Finnish minister said, adding that the two countries would be able to join before a NATO summit in Vilnius, Lithuania in July.

 Turkey has accused the government in Stockholm of being too lenient toward groups it deems as terror organizations or existential threats, including Kurdish groups.